 These, along with many other questions, are answered by utilizing product intelligence data.
 Companies can then use these insights to clarify the advantages of their product as well as improve any shortcomings.

-The importance of marketing intelligence
+The importance of marketing intelligence for business growth

 In the world of big data, it is hard to overstate how crucial high-quality business intelligence is for all branches of a company.
 Marketing is among the top departments that can benefit from data-based intelligence.